 💲Everyone loves a discount!
 GET 10% OFF your Bluffworks purchase, exclusive for Savored Journeys readers.
 Use code SAVJOUR10 at checkout.
 CLICK TO SHOP

-There are times when you’re traveling that you need a blazer or jacket to attend a meeting or go to a nice restaurant for dinner, but packing around an expensive wool blazer in a garment bag or carrying it over your arm for a long flight so it doesn’t get wrinkled isn’t very practical.
+There are times while traveling that you need a blazer or jacket to attend a meeting or go to a nice restaurant for dinner, but packing an expensive and heavy wool blazer in a garment bag or carrying it over your arm for a long flight so it doesn’t get wrinkled just isn’t practical.

-That’s where the Bluffworks blazer comes in.
-I was lucky enough to be introduced to this fantastic blazer at just the time that we were becoming fed up with this packing hassle.
-Instead of resigning ourselves never to eat in Michelin star restaurants requiring a jacket ever again, we crossed our fingers that the Bluffworks blazer would do as advertised and not wrinkle.
+Instead of resigning myself never to eat in a restaurant requiring a jacket while traveling ever again, I crossed my fingers that the Bluffworks blazer would do as advertised and not wrinkle.

 You’d think that exchanging an expensive wool with a breathable lightweight polyester would compromise the look of the jacket, but in my opinion, it doesn’t.
 The material is really smooth, soft to the touch, and nicely mimics the look of wool.

 The Bluffworks blazer currently comes in two different fits (classic and slim), and three different colors (Blue Hour, Gotham Grey, Northwest Grey).
 I have the blue blazer and it goes really well with jeans, slacks, the Charcoal Bluffworks chino pants that I often wear it with.